P. J. Molloy: Inter-provincial

 Molloy also lined out with Connacht in the inter-provincial series of games and enjoyed much success.

 In 1979 Molloy was at left wing-forward as Connacht reached the inter-provincial decider.
 A 1–13 to 1–9 defeat by Leinster was the result on that occasion.
 Molloy retained his position on the team in 1980 as Connacht faced Railway Cup specialists Munster in the decider.
 A low-scoring game followed, however, a 1–5 to 0–7 victory gave Connacht their first Railway Cup title since 1947.
 It was Molloy's first winners' medal in the inter-pro competition.

 Connacht reached the Railway Cup final again in 1982.
 A 3–8 to 2–9 victory over Leinster gave Molloy his second Railway Cup medal.
 Defeat of the same opposition in 1983 allowed Connacht to retain the title for the first time in their history.

 After defeat to Munster in 1985, both sides renewed their rivalry in the inter-provincial decider again in 1986.
 A comprehensive 3–11 to 0–11 victory gave Molloy a fourth Railway Cup medal.

 In 1987 Connacht faced Leinster in the final once again.
 A narrow 2–14 to 1–14 victory to Connacht gave Molloy a fifth and final Railway Cup medal.

 Managerial career

 Athenry

 In 1996 Molloy was appointed manager of the Athenry senior hurling team.
 It proved to be a very successful debut year as he subsequently guided the team to a championship title following a 2–6 to 1–6 defeat of Carnmore.
 Athenry later took the Connacht title following a 1–15 to 1–8 defeat of Four Roads, before later reaching the All-Ireland decider against Wolfe Tones.
 Nine points from Eugene Cloonan helped Athenry to a 0–14 to 1–8 victory.
 It was the club's first All-Ireland title.

 Athenry surrendered their titles in 1997, with Molloy stepping down as manager.

+He has also been a camogie manager, including with his club, and see 2005 National Camogie League for county involvement.